Desmond Morris

-Desmond John Morris FLS hon. caus. (born 24 January 1928) is an English zoologist, ethologist and surrealist painter, as well as a popular author in human sociobiology.
-He is known for his 1967 book The Naked Ape, and for his television programmes such as Zoo Time.
+Desmond John Morris (24 January 1928 – 19 April 2026) was an English zoologist, ethologist and surrealist painter, as well as a popular author in human sociobiology.
+He was known for his 1967 book The Naked Ape, and for his television programmes such as Zoo Time.

 Early life and education

-Morris was born in Purton, Wiltshire, to Marjorie (née Hunt) and children's fiction author Harry Morris.
+Desmond John Morris was born on 24 January 1928 in Purton, Wiltshire, to Marjorie (née Hunt) and children's fiction author Harry Morris.
 In 1933, the Morrises moved to Swindon where Desmond developed an interest in natural history and writing.
 He was educated at Dauntsey's School, a boarding school in Wiltshire.

 In 1946, Morris joined the British Army for two years of national service, becoming a lecturer in fine arts at the Chiseldon Army College in Wiltshire.
 After being demobilised in 1948, he held his first one-man show of his own paintings at the Swindon Arts Centre, and studied zoology at the University of Birmingham.
 In 1950 he held a surrealist art exhibition with Joan Miró at the London Gallery.
 He held many other exhibitions in later years.
-Also in 1950, Desmond Morris wrote and directed two surrealist films, Time Flower and The Butterfly and the Pin.
+Also in 1950, Morris wrote and directed two surrealist films, Time Flower and The Butterfly and the Pin.
 In 1951 he began a doctorate at the Department of Zoology, University of Oxford, in animal behaviour.
-In 1954, he earned a Doctor of Philosophy for his work on the reproductive behaviour of the ten-spined stickleback.
+In 1954, he earned a Doctor of Philosophy degree for his work on the reproductive behaviour of the ten-spined stickleback.